Xinzhang-Chen/BeyondLife-Landing-Page/README.md

 Welcome to the official landing page of **BeyondLife** — a research prototype developed to explore secure and flexible methods for managing digital data after death.
 BeyondLife is developed by researchers at the School of Computer Science and Engineering, UNSW Sydney.

-Whether you're a developer, researcher, or just curious about how PD-CP-ABE powers secure afterlife data management — we’ve got everything linked here for you.

 ---

 ## 📌 Key Resources